 - Web Pages - Check Canvas content with the Canvas accessibility checker (and/or UDOIT or Ally if available)

 - Web Links - Check that all your links are up to date and have descriptive text

-- Images - In addition to checking that all images have alt text:
+- Images - In addition to checking that all images have alt text and proper color contrast: